dairycultist/OpenNote/README.md

 Client: HTML that uses TypeScript (JS) to make requests to the server with tRPC

 Server: TypeScript (JS) which listens to requests and stores information in an SQL db

+yo twitter ur a private company why do you care about supporting free speech, your appeal should be that you allow people to share what they do with others, be pro-user, be anti-drama, have clean media embeds for goodness sake